 If you know both parents' gross income and the number of children, you can estimate support using the guideline percentage and table.
 For precise calculation, you need actual deductions, healthcare costs, custody percentage, and any extraordinary expenses.
 An attorney can run the numbers and tell you what Pennsylvania guidelines require.

 Many custody agreements include child support language that deviates from guidelines if both parents agree and the court approves.
-If you're negotiating a settlement, understanding guidelines gives you a baseline.
+If you are negotiating a settlement, understanding guidelines gives you a baseline.
 You can agree to more or less, but the court will scrutinize substantial deviations and may reject them if they appear contrary to the child's best interest.

 For more on how support and custody interact, see Child Support and Spousal Support (Alimony).
 If your circumstances have changed since an order was entered, Modifying Custody and Support Orders When Circumstances Change walks through the modification process.

-Ballow & Lynde
+Ballow & Lynde PLLC

 1200 Veterans Highway, Suite B-3